MANAGEMENT DISCUSSION & ANALYSIS

-The Board of Directors on the recommendation of the Audit Committee appointed M/s.Shome & Banerjee (Firm Registration No.000001) Cost Accountant as the CostAuditors of the Company for the financial year 2017-18 for auditing the cost recordsrelating to Cement Jute Goods and Steel products manufactured by the Company.
-Theremuneration proposed to be paid to the Cost Auditor is subject to ratification by theshareholders of the Company at the ensuing AGM.
+The Board of Directors on the recommendation of the Audit Committee had appointed M/s.Shome & Banerjee (Firm Registration No.000001) Cost Accountant as the Cost Auditorsof the Company for the financial year 2020-2021 for auditing the cost records relating tocement jute goods and steel products manufactured by the Company.
+The remunerationproposed to be paid to the Cost Auditors is subject to ratification by the Members of theCompany at the ensuing Annual General Meeting.

 M/s.
 Shome & Banerjee has confirmed that they are free from any disqualificationsspecified under Section 141(3) and proviso to Section 148(3) read with Section 141(4) andall other applicable provisions of the Companies Act 2013 and their appointment meets therequirements of Section 141(3)(g) of the Companies Act 2013.
 They have further confirmedtheir independent status and arm's length relationship with the Company.
-The Board ofDirectors places on record its appreciation to the services rendered by Shri SomnathMukherjee Cost Accountant who were Cost Auditor of the Company for the financial year2016-17.

 The Company submits its Cost Audit Report with the Ministry of Corporate Affairs withinthe stipulated time period.

-The Board had appointed Ms. Mamta Binani Practising Company Secretary to conductSecretarial Audit of the Company for the Financial Year 2016-17.
-The Secretarial AuditReport for the Financial Year ended 31st March 2017 is annexed herewith and marked as"Annexure - F".The Report is self-explanatory and do not call for any comments.
+The Board of Directors on the recommendation of the Audit Committee had appointed M/sMamta Binani & Associates Company Secretaries to conduct secretarial audit of theCompany for the financial year 2019-2020.
+The Secretarial Audit Report for the financialyear ended 31st March 2020 is annexed herewith and marked as Annexure - F.The Report is self-explanatory and do not call for any comments.

-None of the Auditors of the Company have reported any fraud as specified under thesecond proviso of Section 143(12) of the Companies Act 2013 (including any statutorymodification(s) or re-enactment(s) thereof for the time being in force).
+None of the Auditors of the Company has reported any fraud as specified under thesecond proviso of Section 143(12) of the Companies Act 2013 (including any statutorymodification(s) or re-enactment(s) thereof for the time being in force).

 Statements in this Report particularly those which relate to Management Discussion& Analysis describing the Company's objectives projections estimates expectationsor predictions may be forward looking statements' within the meaning of applicablelaws or regulations.
 Actual results could however differ materially from those expressedor implied.
-Important factors that could make a difference to the Company's operationsinclude global and domestic demand-supply conditions finished goods prices raw materialsand fuels cost & availability transportation costs changes in Government regulationsand tax structure economic developments within India and the countries with which theCompany has business contacts and other factors such as litigation and industrialrelations.
+Important factors that could make a difference to the Company's operationsinclude global and domestic demand-supply conditions finished goods prices raw materialsand fuels cost & availability transportation costs changes in Government regulationsand tax structure economic developments within India and in the countries with which theCompany has business contacts and other factors such as litigation and industrialrelations.

-We wish to place on record our appreciation for the continued assistance andco-operation extended to the Company by the Government of India State GovernmentsFinancial Institutions and Banks Dealers and Customers Shareholders and to all otherswho are continuing their assistance to the Company.
+We wish to place on record our appreciation for the continued support and co-operationreceived by the Company from the Government of India State Governments FinancialInstitutions Banks Dealers Customers and last but not the least from our Members.